-It is often difficult to assess penny stocks especially when they are new and have no or limited track record or when adequate information on the company’s financials is not available to enable a proper evaluation.
-They are often highly volatile.
+Additionally, it is often difficult to assess penny stocks especially when they are new and have no or limited track record or when adequate information on the company’s financials is not available to enable a proper evaluation, Plus, They are often highly volatile.

 Aside from the disadvantages discussed above, the major risk associated with penny stocks is that they are prone to manipulation and fraud.
 Owing to less stringent disclosure requirements associated with OTC-traded penny stocks, investors are highly vulnerable to “pump and dump” schemes.
 Under such fraudulent schemes, promoters first try to boost the stock price with false or misleading statements about the company and then dump the stock at an inflated price.

 Investors should be aware of the possibility that they could lose their entire investment through low-quality penny stocks.

 Investing in penny stocks warrants extra caution and therefore investors should certainly conduct due diligence about the company’s fundamentals and other key aspects before purchasing.
 It is crucial to be aware of the high risks associated with penny stocks before blindly investing based on high potential rewards.